Pāvilosta Local History Museum and Boathouse

 Holy Spirit Roman Catholic Church

-Viršu street 1, Pāvilosta
+Viršu iela 1, Pāvilosta

 (you are requested to register your visit in advance)